How do I know if a

 Both purebred dogs and mixed-breed dogs are subject to a variety of diseases, just like people.
 One advantage of purchasing a purebred dog from a reputable breeder is the value of the planned breeding program which produced the dog.
 Such breeding programs strive to reduce the likelihood of inherited disease through pedigree study and health screening.

 It is important that the prospective collie buyer ask the breeder which health-screening tests are conducted on the sire and dam of each new litter.
 Collie breeders consider examination of their collies' eyes by a licensed ophthalmologist to be of paramount importance.
 These examinations are to determine the presence of hereditary or congenital Eye Disease.
-Other screening tests may include blood tests for Canine Brucellosis, Thyroid function, and Von Willebrand's Disease.
+Other screening tests may include blood tests for Canine Brucellosis and Thyroid function., DNA tests are now available for Degenerative Myelopathy and Progressive Retinal Atrophy.
 In addition, x-rays can be taken to detect any signs of Canine Hip or Elbow Dysplasia.
 Cardiac screening via auscultation or ultrasound may be appropriate in some cases.
 Since testing is simple and relatively available, it just makes good breeding sense to screen whenever possible.

 Dermatomyositis is a hereditary disease which has occurred in collies as well as several other breeds.
 This disease affects the skin and muscle tissue of the dog and research is currently being conducted to discover its mode of inheritance and a cure.